 All in all, we reckon, the MG4 is one of the best budget electric cars you can buy right now.
 It's the brand's first entry into the family hatchback sector and should be seen as a direct rival to the Volkswagen ID.3.

-But while the ID.3 starts at around £37,000, the MG4 starts at just £26,995, and the top of the range MG4 – in what's called Trophy Extended Range trim – costs around the same as you'll pay for the entry-level Volkswagen.
-Granted, it's a touch smaller than the ID.3, but the interior is finished nicely, has plenty of good tech and enough space for a growing family.
-It's also surprisingly good to drive, with tidy handling and a comfortable ride.
+But while the ID.3 starts at around £31,000, the MG4 starts at just £26,995.
+Granted, it's a touch smaller than the ID.3, but the interior is finished nicely, has plenty of good tech, and there's enough space for a growing family.
+It's also very good to drive, with tidy handling and a comfortable ride.

 You're not compromised when it comes to electric range, either, with even the most affordable MG4 capable of covering 218 miles before needing to be charged.
 Pick the Trophy Extended Range model, and you'll get 323 miles on a single charge.